by Bill P. and Sommer Thornton

 Optimal Comfort Features Fit for a King

 The cabin of the new Lincoln Continental puts 4 passengers in first-class luxury.
 The lavish sedan offers 44 inches of front and 41 inches of rear legroom.
 And the leather-trimmed cockpit boasts heated front seats with standard adjustable headrests and an available 30-way adjustable driver’s seat.
 The leather-wrapped steering wheel has power adjustments, memory and controls for audio, cruise control, the digital dash and voice command.
-The driver-focused sedan also has heated and ventilated front seats and available heated rear seats that recline.
+The driver-focused sedan also has heated and ventilated front seats and available heated reclining rear seats.
 LED ambient lighting can be customized to different hues.

-With abundant cargo space, the Continental would work wells as a chauffeur driven vehicle.
+With abundant cargo space, the Continental would work wells as a chauffeur-driven vehicle.
 There’s plenty of room for the rear passenger to relax and get some work done.
 There’s also a cool sunshade for very hot days.

 There are only a few drawbacks to this opulent cabin.
 For such a hot whip, the whip gets hot, literally hot as hell in the summer.
 So a sunroof is definitely missed in this superior sedan.
 It should be on every trim.
-Also, while there’s abundant legroom in the rear, the center seat is a very uncomfortable– because the floor is so
+Also, while there’s abundant legroom in the rear, the center seat is very uncomfortable– because the floor is so high up.

-high up.
 Acoustics are great in the Continental cabin but only with the windows closed completely.
 If they are open just a crack, passengers are disturbed by the loud sound of air rushing past the side mirrors and door handles.